-When applying a framework for scaling Agile, there is usually a big focus on following strict guidelines and revolutionizing your processes to make them better.
+When applying an Agile scaling framework, there is usually a big focus on following strict guidelines and revolutionizing your processes to make them better.
 This often contributes to resistance and chaos that many organizations might fail to deal with.
 As a result, they revert back to their old way of operating, abandoning the idea of bringing agility on a global level.

-In fact, when starting with Kanban, managers believe that those practices are predominantly applicable on the team level to increase efficiency.
-The reality is that they can be implemented with the same, if not higher rate of success across the entire organization.
-With the introduction of multiple Kanban boards, for example, managers are able to build connected value streams and focus on optimizing the whole rather than only separate local flaws.
+In fact, when starting with Kanban, managers believe that those practices are predominantly applicable to the team level to increase efficiency.
+The reality is that they can be implemented with the same, if not higher, rate of success across the entire organization.
+With the introduction of multiple Kanban boards, for example, managers can build connected value streams and focus on optimizing the whole rather than only separate local flaws.

 Scaling Agile with Kanban in Practice

-When using Kanban to scale Agile, your main focus should be on figuring out how you create customer value from beginning to end.
+When using Kanban to scale Agile, your primary focus should be on figuring out how you create customer value from the beginning to end.
 Then you should connect and visualize this entire process to unhide cross-dependencies and optimization potential in your system.

-You also need to establish Kanban systems on all levels in order to ensure workflow stability and improve predictability.
-Another important step is to introduce regular cadences to plan and coordinate the release of value within the entire structure.
+You also need to establish Kanban systems on all levels to ensure workflow stability and improve predictability.
+Another critical step is introducing regular cadences to plan and coordinate the release of value within the entire structure.

 Connecting Strategy to Operations with Interconnected Kanban Boards

 Did you know that an estimated 67% of all well-polished strategic initiatives fail due to their poor implementation?
-Some common reasons for the high failure rate include huge gaps between strategy and operations as well as lack of organizational transparency.
+Some common reasons for the high failure rate include huge gaps between strategy and operations and lack of organizational transparency.

-That’s why the first step to scaling Agility on a global level is to have a highly-refined structure in place, tieing up all your value streams together.
+That's why the first step to scaling Agility on a global level is to have a highly-refined structure in place, tieing up all your value streams together.
 In practice, this can happen with the introduction of interconnected Kanban boards.
-You can use them to visualize all the segments of your organization going from the highest strategic level all the way down to the team level or vice versa.
+You can use them to visualize all the organization segments, going from the highest strategic level down to the team level or vice versa.